Sam-2727/Lasa-Student-Council-Deprecated/README.md

 ## LASA Student Council Website
 Created in December, 2019.
-If you want to contribute to the website just tell me (Sam Christian) and I'll add you as a contributer.
+If you want to contribute to the website just tell me (Sam Christian) and I'll add you as a contributor.
 Or, you could be antisocial and just go ahead and create a pull request or raise an issue.

 ## Required licenses and acknowledgments: